 - Related Entries

-Derrida was born on July 15, 1930 in El-Biar (a suburb of Algiers), Algeria, into a Sephardic Jewish family.
-As is well-known, Algeria at this time was a French colony.
-Because Derrida's writing concerns auto-bio-graphy (writing about one's life as a form of relation to oneself), many of his writings are auto-biographical.
+Derrida was born on July 15, 1930 in El-Biar (a suburb of Algiers), Algeria (then a part of France), into a Sephardic Jewish family.
+Because Derrida’s writing concerns auto-bio-graphy (writing about one’s life as a form of relation to oneself), many of his writings are auto-biographical.
 So, for instance in Monolingualism of the Other (1998), Derrida recounts how, when he was in the “lycée” (high school), the Vichy regime in France proclaimed certain interdictions concerning the native languages of Algeria, in particular Berber.
 Derrida calls his experience of the “interdiction” “unforgettable and generalizable” (1998, p.
 37).
 In fact, the “Jewish laws” passed by the Vichy regime interrupted his high school studies.

 Throughout the Sixties, having been invited by Hyppolite and Althusser, Derrida taught at the École Normale.
 In 1983, he became “Director of Studies” in “Philosophical Institutions” at the École des Hautes Études en Sciences Sociales in Paris; he will hold this position until his death.
 Starting in the Seventies, Derrida held many appointments in American universities, in particular Johns Hopkins University and Yale University.
 From 1987, Derrida taught one semester a year at the University of California at Irvine.
-Derrida's close relationship with Irvine led to the establishment of the Derrida archives there.
-Also during the Seventies, Derrida associated himself with GREPH (“Le Groupe de Recherche sur l'Enseignement Philosophique,” in English: “The Group Investigating the Teaching of Philosophy”).
+Derrida’s close relationship with Irvine led to the establishment of the Derrida archives there.
+Also during the Seventies, Derrida associated himself with GREPH (“Le Groupe de Recherche sur l’Enseignement Philosophique,” in English: “The Group Investigating the Teaching of Philosophy”).
 As its name suggests, this group investigated how philosophy is taught in the high schools and universities in France.
-Derrida wrote several texts based on this research, many of which were collected in Du droit à la philosophie (1990, an approximate English title would be: “Concerning the Right to Philosophy”).
+Derrida wrote several texts based on this research, many of which were collected in Du droit à la philosophie (1990, one part of this book has been translated into English as Eyes of the University.
+Right to Philosophy 2).
 In 1982, Derrida was also one of the founders of the Collège Internationale de Philosophie in Paris, and served as its first director from 1982 to 1984.

 In an essay from 1998, “Typewriter Ribbon,” Derrida investigates the relation of confession to archives.
 But, before he starts the investigation (which will concern primarily Rousseau), he says, “Let us put in place the premises of our question.”
 He says, “Will this be possible for us?
 Will we one day be able to, and in a single gesture, to join the thinking of the event to the thinking of the machine?
 Will we be able to think, what is called thinking, at one and the same time, both what is happening (we call that an event) and the calculable programming of an automatic repetition (we call that a machine).
 For that, it would be necessary in the future (but there will be no future except on this condition) to think both the event and the machine as two compatible or even in-dissociable concepts.
 Today they appear to us to be antinomic” (Without Alibi, p.
 72).
 These two concepts appear to us to be antinomic because we conceive an event as something singular and non-repeatable.
 Moreover, Derrida associates this singularity to the living.
 The living being undergoes a sensation and this sensation (an affect or feeling for example) gets inscribed in organic material.
 The idea of an inscription leads Derrida to the other pole.
 The machine that inscribes is based in repetition; “It is destined, that is, to reproduce impassively, imperceptibly, without organ or organicity, the received commands.
 In a state of anaesthesis, it would obey or command a calculable program without affect or auto-affection, like an indifferent automaton” (Without Alibi, p.
 73).
 The automatic nature of the inorganic machine is not the spontaneity attributed to organic life.
 It is easy to see the incompatibility of the two concepts: organic, living singularity (the event) and inorganic, dead universality (mechanical repetition).
 Derrida says that, if we can make these two concepts compatible, “you can bet not only (and I insist on not only) will one have produced a new logic, an unheard of conceptual form.
 In truth, against the background and at the horizon of our present possibilities, this new figure would resemble a monster.”
 The monstrosity of this paradox between event and repetition announces, perhaps, another kind of thinking, an impossible thinking: the impossible event (there must be resemblance to the past which cancels the singularity of the event) and the only possible event (since any event in order to be event worthy of its name must be singular and non-resembling).
 Derrida concludes this discussion by saying: “To give up neither the event nor the machine, to subordinate neither one to the other, neither to reduce one to the other: this is perhaps a concern of thinking that has kept a certain number of ‘us’ working for the last few decades” (Without Alibi, p.
 74).
 This “us” refers to Derrida’s generation of thinkers: “the incorruptibles.”
 What Derrida says here defines a general project which consists in trying to conceive the relation between machine-like repeatability and irreplaceable singularity neither as a relation of externality (external as in Descartes’s two substance or as in Platonism’s two worlds) nor as a relation of homogeneity (any form of reductionism would suffice here to elucidate a homogeneous relation).
 Instead, the relation is one in which the elements are internal to one another and yet remain heterogeneous.
 Derrida’s famous term “différance” (to which we shall return below) refers to this relation in which machine-like repeatability is internal to irreplaceable singularity and yet the two remain heterogeneous to one another.